sudowork/gdi-intro-to-devops/slides-2020-11-12/05-practices.md

 You learn as you go - nobody knows everything

 - Foundation
-  - Linux
+  - Terminal / Linux
   - Python (some scripting language)
-  - Amazon Web Services (Cloud Provider)
+  - Amazon Web Services (some Cloud Provider)
 - Tools
   - Configuration
     - Terraform